win7user10/Laraue.Core/readme.md

       pip install Pillow
 ```

-To run model, BasePredictor class can be inherited
+To run the model, BasePredictor class can be inherited

 ```csharp
 public sealed class BinaryClassifierPredictor : BasePredictor<bool>